bsnacks000/aiodal/README.md

 I've included a json encoder that we use that will handle enums and datetimes.

+Even though we use postgres and I am testing this code using asyncpg and alembic this _should_ be compatible with any async sqlalchemy driver for any of the supported databases.

 ## pytest-plugin

 Probably most useful is the pytest plugin.
 We've chosen to decouple it from `alembic` which means your dev environment will have to manage set up and tear down for any tests.
-You can use the `testing.yaml` file as an example of how this might work.
+You can look at our `docker-compose.yaml` file to see how this can be done using `psql` for isolating local tests.

 There are a number of python fixutres provided to setup an engine, but the minimal conftest should just need the following.
 ```python